OPT Head Start Teacher Jobs

 Do Head Start programs sponsor H-1B visas after OPT?

 Some do, but it depends on the grantee.
-Larger Head Start programs operated by school districts or community action agencies are more likely to have experience with H-1B sponsorship than small nonprofit operators.
+Larger Head Start programs operated by school districts or community action agencies are more likely to have experience with H-1B visa sponsorship than small nonprofit operators.
 It's worth asking about long-term sponsorship intentions during the interview process, before accepting an offer.

 Does a Head Start Teacher role qualify for STEM OPT extension?